03k64/gedcom/README.md

 ## Things to Improve

 The obvious thing to improve would be to round out test coverage, especially in the `models` module and its submodules.

-The current `Birth` type would ideally become a more generic `Fact` type.
-Given the scope of this challenge there did not seem to be any gain for making this change.
-It would be nice to round out the `relations` module against the existing relation API schema in order to test against larger GEDCOM files.
+The current `Birth` type could probably become a more generic `Fact` type.
+Alternatively, to minimise the number of `Option<T>` fields on any potential `Fact` type, a `Fact` enumeration could be created where a `Birth` variant contains a `struct Birth {...}`, a `Death` variant contains a `struct Death {...}` and so on.
+In general it would be nice to complete the types included to match the Relation API schema.

+Error handling has been included in the most minimal way possible, which is to say that most errors should result in _some_ kind of error message rather than silent failure.
+Regardless, most errors will cause a failure to occur and the application to terminate.

+Missing _required_ fields, most notably `date_created` on `Person` and `Family` types will not cause the application to exit.
+Instead as much of the GEDCOM as possible is converted and output.
+This behaviour may or may not be desirable in production, at the least a list of failures should be kept and output, this does not happen currently.

+Unicode support is currently limited.
+The application has been tested on Linux (Ubuntu 20.04) and Mac (macOS 10.15.4) successfully using the minimal test files included with the specification.
+Byte-order marks at the start of the file are ignored, if they appears elsewhere then behaviour is undefined.
+Other unicode characters, for example as part of a name, will likely cause parsing to fail, this has not been tested.

-Beyond this I would like to explore methods to introduce more concurrency, Rust provides excellent support for concurrency and the [rayon library](https://docs.rs/rayon/1.3.0/rayon/) provides very ergonomic iterator support.
-I did investigate adding a parallel iterator over the files in the directory, however this seemed to degrade performance when using smaller GEDCOM files.
-I suspect it may improve things if larger files were to be used.
+Beyond this I would like to investigate how to parallelise the application.
+Rust provides excellent support for concurrency, for example, the [rayon library](https://docs.rs/rayon/1.3.0/rayon/) provides very ergonomic parallel iterator support.
+I investigated using a parallel iterator over files in the target directory but to negative effect.
+I suspect this might be due to all test inputs being comparatively small and so the cost of parallelisation not being offset to a net performance gain.
 There are likely other places that could be converted to use parallel iterators also.

 ## General Rust Resources